The United Nations Office for Project Services (UNOPS)

 So you’ve submitted your solution, what happens next?

-Note: The set-up of the boot camp will depend on global travel restrictions due to COVID-19.
+Note: The set-up of the boot/boost camp will depend on global travel restrictions due to COVID-19.
 The timing will be determined and communicated to the selected candidates once selection is done.

 Global Innovation Centre Incubator